Pauli resonance states in light nuclei: how they appear and how they can be eliminated: Results and discussions

-To consider properties of the Pauli resonances in more detail, we restricted ourselves to a single-channel approximation. \ Moreover, we do not consider mixture of states with different values of the total orbital momentum $L$ and total spin $S$, \ thus in our present model $L$ and $S$ are additional quantum numbers to the angular momentum $J$ and parity $\pi$ of a compound system.
+To consider properties of the Pauli resonances in more details, we restrict ourselves to the single-channel approximation.
+Moreover, we do not consider mixture of states with different values of the total orbital momentum $L$ and total spin $S$, thus in our present model $L$ and $S$ are additional quantum numbers to the angular momentum $J$ and parity $\pi$ of a compound system.
 In this paper we will not consider many-channel cases.
 This is a subject for our next investigation.